Taxi drivers can’t risk buying an unreliable car. Time off the road means losing money.

 For most people, a lease car is the cheapest way to get a brand new car that you won’t have to MOT for 3 years.

 Unfortunately though, taxi drivers can’t use a conventional lease for their work.
-As a taxi driver, you’re (highly) unlikely to be offered a lease on a private hire vehicle because of the financial risks involved.
+As a taxi driver, you’re (highly) unlikely to be offered a lease on a personal contract hire or business contract hire vehicle because of the financial risks involved.

 If you’re driving all day, the mileage you put on the car will be astronomical in the lease companies eyes.